 Chalice

-The Chalice is a public art installation located in the heart of Christchurch, Cathedral Square, celebrating the new millennium and the 150th Anniversary of the founding of Christchurch and Canterbury by the Canterbury Association.
+Installed in 2001, the Chalice was created to mark two important milestones: the new millennium, and the 150th anniversary of the founding of Christchurch and Canterbury by the Canterbury Association.